Aswath Damodaran

-Aswath Damodaran (born 24 September 1957), is an Indian-American academic who currently serves as Kerschner Family Chair in Finance Education and is also Professor of Finance at Stern School of Business of New York University.
+Aswath Damodaran (born 24 September 1957) is an Indian-American academic who currently serves as Kerschner Family Chair in Finance Education and is also Professor of Finance at Stern School of Business of New York University.

-He is well known as the author of several widely used academic and practitioner texts on valuation, corporate finance and investment management; as well as a provider of comprehensive data for valuation purposes.
+He is widely known as the author of several widely used academic and practitioner texts on valuation, corporate finance and investment management.

+Contributions to Valuation

+Damodaran is a prominent advocate of Discounted Cash Flow (DCF) analysis.
+He emphasizes that the value of an asset is the present value of its expected future cash flows, adjusted for the risk that those cash flows will not be realized.

+The basic DCF formula used in his teaching is: